A continuum model of multi-phase reactive transport in igneous systems: Appendix D: Three-phase porous and suspension limits

-In the limit of three-phase porous flow (connected liquid and gas phases in a contiguous solid matrix), Fig. \ref{fig:3transition} shows that the solid velocity and vapour pressure assume the respective roles as reference velocitya and pressure.
+We define a limit of three-phase porous flow characterised by connected liquid and gas phases in a contiguous solid matrix.
+In this limit, the solid velocity assumes the role of reference velocity, and the liquid and vapour pressures sustaining only negligible pressure differences between them together take the role as reference pressure.
 Hence, the mechanical governing equations can be reduced to, \begin{linenomath*}

-\end{linenomath*} The addition of compressibility terms leads to a new dimensionless number that characterises the importance of compressibility relative to buoyancy-related pressure differences, $R^i_\mathrm{compr} = \beta^i_0 \Deltarho^{ik} g_0 \delta_{s/c}^{ik}$.
-For example, with a vapor compressibility of 10$ ^{-6}$ Pa$^{-1}$, and a vapor-solid density contrast of 2400 kg/m$^3$, compressibility effects become significant if the s/c-length increases above 42 m.
+\end{linenomath*} For the compressibility terms, we have assumed that pressure changes are dominated by flow against gravity.